5DROR5/Sidewalk-PIT/README.md

 %LOCALAPPDATA%\BeamNG\BeamNG.drive\current\mods\
 ```

-**Option 2 — as a single file.** Extract the zip and take `sidewalkTags.lua` from it into:
+**Option 2 — as loose files.** Extract the zip and copy **both** Lua files — `sidewalkTags.lua` and `sidewalkPreview.lua` — into:

 ```
 %LOCALAPPDATA%\BeamNG\BeamNG.drive\current\lua\ge\extensions\editor\
 ```

 > With option 2 the `editor` folder doesn't exist yet — you have to create it, along with any missing folders above it.
+Note that both files are required: `sidewalkTags.lua` loads `sidewalkPreview.lua`, and without it the tool won't load at all.
+The language folders in the zip aren't copied this way, so the UI stays in English.

 Start the game.
 The tool appears in the World Editor under **Window → PIT → Sidewalk Tags**.